SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Invest... | INN

-SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates CXP, ECHO, INOV, TRIL; Shareholders are Encouraged to Contact the Firm
+SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates ADTN, DSPG, LMRK, TRIL; Shareholders are Encouraged to Contact the Firm

-Echo Global Logistics, Inc. (NASDAQ: ECHO) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to funds managed by The Jordan Company, L.P. for $48.25 per share in cash.
-If you are an Echo shareholder, click here to learn more about your rights and options .
+DSP Group, Inc. ( NASDAQ: DSPG ) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Synaptics Incorporated for $22.00 per share in cash.
+If you are a DSP Group shareholder, click here to learn more about your rights and options .

-Inovalon Holdings, Inc. (NASDAQ: INOV) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to an equity consortium consisting of Nordic Capital, Insight Partners, 22C Capital, Inovalon founder and Chief Executive Officer Keith Dunleavy, and certain Class B stockholders of Inovalon.
-Under the terms of the agreement, Inovalon stockholders will receive $41.00 per share in cash for each share of Class A common stock or Class B common stock.
-If you are an Inovalon shareholder, click here to learn more about your rights and options .
+Landmark Infrastructure Partners LP ( NASDAQ: LMRK ) concerning potential violations of the federal securities laws and/or breaches of fiduciary duties relating to its sale to Landmark Dividend LLC for $16.50 in cash per common unit.
+If you are a Landmark Infrastructure shareholder, click here to learn more about your rights and options .

 Halper Sadeh LLP may seek increased consideration, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.